Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Gadget characterisation

-\subsection{Gadget characterisation}
+\section{Gadget characterisation}

-In this section, we give the proofs of Theorems \ref{thm:gadgetslooklikegadgets} and \ref{thm:thingsthatlooklikegadgetsaregadgets}.
+In this section, we give the proofs of Theorems \ref{thm:gadgetslooklikegadgets} and \ref{thm:thingsthatlooklikegadgetsaregadgets}, showing the equivalence of our notions of gadgets.
 The former is quite simple, but the latter requires several preparatory lemmas.
-In particular, we will make heavy use of the direct rotation --- for a detailed introduction see \cite{bravyi2011schrieffer}.
+In particular, we will make heavy use of the direct rotation --- for a detailed introduction see the review of Bravyi et al.\cite{bravyi2011schrieffer}.
 We summarise the basic definitions and properties here without proof.

-\subsubsection{The direct rotation}
+\subsection{The direct rotation}

 Consider two states $\ket{\psi},\ket{\phi}$ lying in some Hilbert space $\mathcal{H} \cong \mathbb{C}^N$.
 There are many unitary matrices $U \in \U(\mathcal{H})$ which rotate between these states (that is, $U\ket{\psi} = \ket{\phi}$), but a particularly natural choice is the unitary $U_{\psi \rightarrow \phi}$ which rotates only within the subspace spanned by $\ket{\psi}$ and $\ket{\phi}$.
 Defining the reflections $R_\psi = \Id - 2\proj{\psi}$ and $R_\phi = \Id - 2\proj{\phi}$, we can write